This guide is pending an update but most of this still applies.

 The request has been created but is currently a draft.
 You will have to go through every one of the tabs below (Comments, Masterlist Image, etc) and submit each to be able to submit the final request to the admins to approve.

 On that first Comments tab, you can leave it blank if you don't need anything special for the colonist.
+This is where you want to include certain things such as if your colonist has underbelly and its colour is being inherited from a parent.

 Make sure you save the page and the X in the tab is replaced with a green check or circle.

 If you have an item that you want to use to affect the design update in some way (such as an item that permits design changes or adds a mutation) you'll need to add it on the Add-Ons tab.
 As it states, the item will be removed from your inventory but should be returned if the draft is rejected.
-So don't willy-nilly add stuff!

 Just hit save on the Traits tab, unless you had an item that added a specific mutation or you want to add a free defect such as Blind or Deaf.
+If you are aging a colonist up, you should change Age from Whelp to Adult.

 If you've saved all tabs, there should be a check next to status!
 Head on over to that tab and hit Submit Request.
 Then you can sit back and relax - it's up to us admins to handle it from there!